rfisch26/symbology-server/README.md

   - Concurrency control
   - Timezone normalization
 - **Determinism**: All query results are deterministic functions of input dates and stored mappings.
+- **Persistent Storage (Optional Stretch Goal)**: The server can save its state to disk and reload it on restart.
+By default, storage is in-memory, but persistent storage allows mappings to survive application restarts.
+Persistence uses JSON file serialization.

 ## Setup